-Two economists bringing their expertise to a discussion of the economics of statehood.
-Moving beyond the question of income tax, these experts discussed the potential for a new economic system in Puerto Rico.
+Moving beyond the question of income tax, two economists discussed the potential for a new economic system in Puerto Rico.

 Arthur MacEwan wrote, jointly with Angel Ruiz, “Washington Dollars and the Puerto Rican Economy: Amounts, Impacts, Alternatives,.”